JohnsonAvad/business-assistant/README.md

 This application is a smart chatbot designed to assist Ugandan agricultural traders with business-related queries.
 It is built using Langgraph, multi-step agent applications.
 The core of this application's architecture is a Supervisor/Worker pattern, which enables the system to intelligently route a user's request to the appropriate tool.

+The Web Agent powered by Tavily consists of three main components: the language model, a set of web tools, and a system prompt.
+The language model(chatgroq) serves as the agent's "brain", while the web tools such as Tavily search and call_tool allow the agent to interact with and gather information from the allowed sites and intepret, generate reports among others.
+The system prompt guides the agent's behaviour, explaining how and when to use each tool to accomplish its research goals.

 The Architecture: Supervisor and Workers

 The Supervisor Agent(Chatbot)